SAP-samples/teched2023-AD161/exercises/Ex10/README.md

 ## Deploy the project to BTP

-We already completed the environment set up.
+We already completed the environment set up for you.
 This is what we did:

 * Enabled the Cloud Foundry environment.